bambii7/jhead/README.md

 This is a  Nim port of Matthias Wandel Jhead utilility.
 A jpg header manipulation tool. http://www.sentex.net/~mwandel/jhead/

 There are breaking interface changes.
 Where single dashed commands `-di` are expanded to double dashed and verbose naming `--delete-iptc`.
+Single dash is reserved for flags.

 # Build